PromaChow/HotelRecommendationSystem/README.md

 #### Data Preprocessing from Raw Data to L1 Data

 Once the data gathering process has run successfully, the only action required to retrieve the L1 data into the S3 bucket is to navigate to your GitHub repository, go to Actions, and trigger the `2.
-L1 Data Preprocessing` GitHub action.
-If the prerequisites have been set correctly, the GitHub action will pass, and the raw data will be stored in your `andorra-hotels-data-warehouse` bucket.
-The following diagram demonstrated the L1 data preprocessing architectural design.
+Data Preprocessing` GitHub action and select the `l1` option.
+If the prerequisites have been set correctly, the GitHub action will pass, and the L1 data will be stored in our `andorra-hotels-data-warehouse` bucket.
+The following diagram demonstrates the L1 data preprocessing architectural design.

 ![L1 Data Preprocessing Architectural Design](img/l1_data_prepro.png)

-To preprocess your hotel data for an NLP network, we need to extract and structure the features from the JSON file that are relevant for text-based analysis and potentially for training a recommendation model.
+To preprocess our hotel data for an NLP network, we need to extract and structure the features from the JSON file that are relevant for text-based analysis and potentially for training a recommendation model.
 Following, a step-by-step guide on how to preprocess the data to get an L1 data, ready for visualization and a second preprocessing round.

 1. **Load Data**: